Mr. Brooks: Critical response

-Mr. Brooks received mixed reviews from film critics.
-On Rotten Tomatoes, a review aggregator, the film has a score of 55% based on 161 reviews with an average rating of 5.70/10.
-The critical consensus states "The set-up is intriguing, but Mr. Brooks overstuffs itself with twists and sub-plots, becoming more preposterous as it goes along."
+Mr. Brooks received mixed reviews from critics.

+On review aggregator Rotten Tomatoes it has a score of 56% based on 158 reviews with an average rating of 5.7/10.
+The sites critical consensus states "The set-up is intriguing, but Mr. Brooks overstuffs itself with twists and sub-plots, becoming more preposterous as it goes along."
 Costner and Hurt were both praised for their performances.
-The film also has a score of 45 out of 100 on Metacritic based on 34 critics indicating "mixed or average reviews".
-Rolling Stone wrote that "the cop on the case, [is] played by Demi Moore with a striking directness that deserved better than being saddled with an absurd back story as an heiress with a fortune-hunting husband."
+On Metacritic the film has a score of 45 out of 100 based on 34 critics indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

+Peter Travers of Rolling Stone wrote that "the cop on the case, [is] played by Demi Moore with a striking directness that deserved better than being saddled with an absurd back story as an heiress with a fortune-hunting husband."

 Sequel

 On the director's commentary, Bruce Evans said that the film was to be the first of a trilogy, but as with any franchise it depended on the film's profits.
 Despite its commercial success, there are no plans to make further films.
 Speaking in April 2009, Panabaker said, "Everybody wanted to make a trilogy.
 I saw Kevin [Costner] last summer and we still would love to.
 The idea of my character and Kevin's character, it'd be so much fun.
 I think you got to see how manipulative they both are with each other.
 I would have loved to have done three."

 Speaking with Jason Jenkins at Bloody Disgusting in 2020, Evans further elaborated on what the follow-ups might have entailed. "'Someone would have kidnapped his family, having no idea who they were dealing with,' Evans notes, pointing out that the kidnappers would not only be contending with the murderous Brooks, but his burgeoning psychopath of a daughter as well."
-Mr Evans noted that Brooks' id Marshall would have returned, and have been "killed" by Brooks at some point in the second film, eventually being resurrected and returning “angrier and more perverse”.
-Furthermore, Mr Evans revealed that the third film, which would have found Brooks and Jane at odds with one another, would have ended with Brooks killing both himself and his daughter, having realized that there is no hope for either of them.
+Evans noted that Brooks's id Marshall would have returned, and have been "killed" by Brooks at some point in the second film, eventually being resurrected and returning “angrier and more perverse”.
+Furthermore, Evans revealed that the third film, which would have found Brooks and Jane at odds with one another, would have ended with Brooks killing both himself and his daughter, having realized that there is no hope for either of them.

 Home media

-The film was released on October 23, 2007, on both high-definition Blu-ray Disc and standard-definition DVD.
+The film was released on Blu-ray and DVD on October 23, 2007.

 Soundtrack

 The film score for Mr. Brooks was composed by Ramin Djawadi.
 The soundtrack album was released on May 22, 2007.

 The film's soundtrack features Ramin Djawadi's score and the song "Vicious Traditions" by The Veils.
 Ramin Djawadi was nominated for the World Soundtrack Award in category Discovery of the Year in 2007.
-English metalcore band Asking Alexandria wrote a song based on the film entitled "Hey There Mr. Brooks" for their 2009 debut album Stand Up And Scream.